How did I dive in and approach the research process and ultimate purchase of the right product?

 Customization or curation of content

-The next category of self configuration tools are those that use the information they ask the user to customize or curate content.
+The next category of self-service tools are those that use the information they ask the user to customize or curate content.
 These allow the visitor to easily find and access the content that will be most valuable to them, or receive customized recommendations.

 WorkingSimply has a great example of an assessment that helps you narrow down your own unique productivity style.
 At the close of the assessment, they provide you with unique information to your style that helps you to be more productive.
 It is great because the tips, advice and content provided are specific to the kinds of things that will work best for you.